chinapedia/wikipedia.abstract.en/Page/Penny_Arcade.md

 American Greetings

-Tart_as_a_double_entendre.pngKrahulik and Holkins received a cease-and-desist letter from American Greetings Corporation over the use of American Greetings' Strawberry Shortcake and Plum Puddin' characters in the April 14, 2003 _Penny Arcade_ strip entitled "Tart as a Double Entendre".
+Krahulik and Holkins received a cease-and-desist letter from American Greetings Corporation over the use of American Greetings' Strawberry Shortcake and Plum Puddin' characters in the April 14, 2003 _Penny Arcade_ strip entitled "Tart as a Double Entendre".
 The strip was intended as a parody of the works of both American McGee (especially the computer game _Alice_) and McFarlane Toys.
 At the time, McFarlane toys and American McGee made separate toy lines, each portraying a dark, frightening interpretation of the characters and situations from _The Wonderful Wizard of Oz_.
 Krahulik and Holkins' portrayal of Strawberry Shortcake parodied McFarlane Toys' depiction of Dorothy as bound and blindfolded by a pair of munchkins.[75]

 Krahulik and Holkins chose not to enter into a legal battle over whether or not the strip was a protected form of parody, and they complied with the cease-and-desist by replacing it with an image directing their audience to send a letter to a lawyer for American Greetings.[76]
 They later lampooned the incident by portraying an American Greetings employee as a Nazi.[77]